|

 am impressed with Alan's breadth of experience, his grasp of the

-said Harvard President Lawrence Summers, who knew Stone from their
+Harvard President Lawrence Summers, who knew Stone from their work

-Renzulli, who served as assistant vice president under Stone in
+Virgil Renzulli, who served as assistant vice president under

-the Office of Public Affairs, observed, "There are two hallmarks
+Stone in the Office of Public Affairs, observed, "There are two

-of his work at Columbia: a better integration of divisions [community,
+hallmarks of his work at Columbia: a better integration of

 CHECK IT OUT: James Neal, former dean of university

-for information services and university librarian on September 1.
+president for information services and university librarian on

-A Rutgers alumnus, Neal earned a certificate in advanced librarianship
+September 1.
+A Rutgers alumnus, Neal earned a certificate in

 At

-similar to the Columbia Center for New Media Teaching and Learning;
+support facility similar to the Columbia Center for New Media

-the Digital Knowledge Center, a research and development unit focused
+Teaching and Learning; the Digital Knowledge Center, a research and

 At

-system the 10th largest research library in North America
+library system — the 10th largest research library in North

-and the University's Academic Information Systems.
-He will
+America — and the University's Academic Information Systems.

-manage library collections, shape the libraries' electronic resource
+He will manage library collections, shape the libraries' electronic

-programs and continue to develop the libraries' state-of-the-art
+resource programs and continue to develop the libraries'

-News & World Report ranking of colleges, up a notch from
+U.S. News & World Report ranking of colleges, up a notch

-last year.
-Princeton climbed to the top spot from a tie for fourth
+from last year.
+Princeton climbed to the top spot from a tie for

-a year ago, supplanting Cal Tech atop the controversial list.
-Harvard
+fourth a year ago, supplanting Cal Tech atop the controversial

-and Yale were tied for second with Cal Tech fourth, MIT and Stanford
+list.
+Harvard and Yale were tied for second with Cal Tech fourth,

-tied for fifth, Duke eighth and Columbia, Chicago and Dartmouth
+MIT and Stanford tied for fifth, Duke eighth and Columbia, Chicago

 The